mozilla/scribe/README.md

 scribe can be used to perform vulnerability scanning directly on the system using a suitable policy file.
-The library implements various criteria specifications such as EVR (epoch/version/release) testing that can be used to determine if a given package version if less than what is required.
+The library implements various criteria specifications such as EVR (epoch/version/release) testing that can be used to determine if a given package version is less than what is required.

 scribevulnpolicy is a policy generator that integrates with [clair](https://github.com/coreos/clair) for vulnerability data.
 This tool can be used to generate scribe vulnerability check